The Most Perfect Gift

 This was my forever memory for Mothers Day, 8th March, 1964.

 Many more years and many more Mothers Day’s were to follow.
-As those years progressed I fell away from the self-made creations and started buying, firstly from the local stores and then as my earning capacity increased, from Debenhams, M&S and Lewis’s.
-Each year, I felt the need to outdo the previous years offering, searching for the ‘perfect gift’.
+As those years progressed I fell away from the self-made creations and started buying from local stores and then as my earning capacity increased, I perused the more up-market Debenhams, M&S and Lewis’s.
+Each year I felt the need to outdo the previous years offering, always searching for the ‘perfect gift’.

 She sat with it perched on her knee.

 “Look mum, see this button here…” I excitedly pointed to the highly polished chrome disc. “… if you press this…”.

 …. and forty-five minutes later we were ensconced in A&E with Mum sporting a large cotton wool plug randomly stuffed up her left nostril to stem the flow of blood.
 I sat meekly next to her, suitably chastised, pondering the speed a telescopic aerial, with one press of the button from my deftly positioned finger, had shot right up her nose with some considerable force.
 Mum’s silence, apart from the odd snotty snort, gave me the time to also nostalgically muse the benefits of bog roll tubes and Blue Peter creations.

 The following year I duly arrived on mum’s doorstep, a bunch of daffodils clutched in my sweaty hand along with a carefully wrapped present and card.
 After my massive fail the previous year I was desperate to compensate and had opted for a very muted, safe gift to show my undying love and appreciation for all the years mum had tolerated me – and my unintentional attempts to kill her, the aforementioned radio episode being merely one of them.